nihistha/Adopapet_website/README.md

 Schedule a Meet: Arrange meetings with potential pets before making a decision.

 Browse Pets: Explore a wide variety of animals available for adoption.

+Detailed Pet Profiles: View comprehensive information about each animal.